VikingAntics/vkaParticleTool/README.md

  Emit All Button - Tries to find the parent node of all the particles, the first non-particle node and isses a particle restart method call to all of the particles that are lower in the tree.

- Stop Button - Stops the currently selected particle (i.e. set emitting = false
+ Stop Button - Stops the currently selected particle (i.e. set emitting = false)

- Stop All Button - Tries to find the parent node of all the particles, the first non-particle node and traverses the children setting any particles emitting property = false
+ Stop All Button - Tries to find the parent node of all the particles, the first non-particle node and traverses the children setting any particles emitting = false

  One Shot Button - Will change the one_shot property of all selected particles to true or false, depening on whether the button is toggled on or off.